HoudiniGraphql/houdini/README.md

 #### Conditionals

-Sometimes you only want to add or remove a record from a connection when an argument has a particular value.
+Sometimes you only want to add or remove a record from a list when an argument has a particular value.
 For example, in a todo list you might only want to add the result to the list if there is no filter being applied.
 To support this, houdini provides the `@when` and `@when_not` directives: